Standards: Basics for Locating Standards

 Basics for Locating Standards

-1. Confirm the standard number including the acronym and title by searching Google, or a standards search engine such as the NSSN (ANSI) website http://www.nssn.org/default.aspx or the IHS Standards Store http://global.ihs.com .
+- Confirm the standard number including the acronym and title by searching Google, or a standards search engine like the IHS Standards Store.
 Assume you are looking for ISO 2371.
-A search of Google shows the following from the ISO website: ISO 2371:1974 - Field balancing equipment -- Description and evaluation.
+A search of Google shows the following from the ISO website: ISO 2371:1974 - Field balancing equipment -- Description and evaluation

-2. Search this library guide. a) On this guide, look for the respective acronym (on one of the tabs to a page) which corresponds to the needed standard and study the respective page if found, for an indication of a print or electronic index and the availability of full text in the print or electronic format.
-Or, b) enter the acronym for the standard in question such as ANSI into the search bar above [insert link].
+- Search this library guide. a) On this guide, look for the respective acronym (on one of the tabs to a page) which corresponds to the needed standard and study the respective page if found, for an indication of a print or electronic index and the availability of full text in the print or electronic format.
 If a page is found, search for any indication of a print or electronic index and the availability of full text in print or electronic format.